rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 }
 ```

-Several specificities, however, should be apparent from the above usage example.

-First of all, volatile types must be manipulated via pointers, instad of Rust
+However, notice that volatile types must be manipulated via pointers, instad of
-references.
-These unusual and unpleasant ergonomics are necessary in order to
+Rust references.
+These unusual and unpleasant ergonomics are necessary in order
-achieve the desired semantics of manually controlling every access to the target
+to achieve the desired semantics of manually controlling every access to the
-memory location, because the mere existence of a Rust reference pointing to a
+target memory location, because the mere existence of a Rust reference pointing
-memory region allows the Rust compiler to generate memory operations targeting
+to a memory region allows the Rust compiler to generate memory operations
-this region (be they prefetches, register spills...).
+targeting this region (be they prefetches, register spills...).

 Because a Rust pointer is not subjected to borrow checking and has no obligation
 of pointing towards a valid memory location, this means that using a Volatile
 wrapper in any way is unsafe.

-Second, in addition to familiar atomic memory operations, volatile types expose
+As a second difference, in addition to familiar atomic memory operations,
-the `load_not_atomic()` and `store_not_atomic()` methods.
-As their name suggest,
+volatile types expose the `load_not_atomic()` and `store_not_atomic()` methods.
-these memory operations are not considered to be atomic by the compiler, and
+As their name suggest, these memory operations are not considered to be atomic
-are therefore not safe to concurrently invoke in multiple threads.
+by the compiler, and are therefore not safe to concurrently invoke in multiple
+threads.

-On the vast majority of hardware platforms supported by Rust, using these
+On the vast majority of targets supported by Rust, however, use of these
 methods will generate exactly the same code as using the `load()` and `store()`
 methods with `Relaxed` memory ordering, with the only difference being that
 data races are Undefined Behavior.
 When that is the case, safer `Relaxed` atomic